arbor-sim/arbor/doc/cpp_simulation.rst

 .. cpp:class:: simulation

     The executable form of a model.
-A simulation is constructed from a recipe, and then used to update model state and measure model state.
+A simulation is constructed from a recipe, and then used to update and monitor model state.

     Simulations take the following inputs:

-        * The **constructor** takes an :cpp:class:`arb::recipe` that describes the model.
-        * The **constructor** takes an :cpp:class:`arb::domain_decomposition` that describes how the cells in the model assigned to hardware resources.
+        * The **constructor** takes an :cpp:class:`arb::recipe` that describes the model, and an :cpp:class:`arb::domain_decomposition` that describes how the cells in the model are assigned to hardware resources.
-        * **Experimental inputs** that could change between model runs, such as external spike trains.
+        * **Experimental inputs** that can change between model runs, such as external spike trains.

     Simulations provide an interface for executing and interacting with the model: